 The PhD is a research doctorate in Nursing Science which prepares graduates to meet the critical need for nurse scientists, nursing faculty, and administrators in academic and health care settings.
 The program prepares graduates for scholarly roles by advancing their knowledge of theory and policy and increasing their skills in research methods.
 Graduates of the program focus on improving the health of individuals and communities through nursing science.
 Graduates will be equipped with the knowledge and skills necessary to conduct research that changes lives through improving patient outcomes and reducing health disparities.

 Entry into the program is available every summer.
-Currently, only applicants with a Master’s of Science in Nursing (MSN) degree may apply.
 Students admitted to the program are mentored and taught by faculty from both The University of Alabama Capstone College of Nursing and the University of Alabama in Huntsville College of Nursing.

 Admission to the Ph.D. program is determined by the Joint Ph.D.
 Oversight Committee who will assess the entire composite of information gained from a variety of sources.
 Each applicant must meet the following criteria and/or provide:

 - An application to the Joint Ph.D.
-Graduate Program.
-The application can be located here (link to application).
+Graduate Program with GradCAS.
+Apply onlineOpens in a new window.

 - A minimum graduate Grade Point Average (GPA) of 3.0 on a 4.0 scale.
 Official transcripts must be sent to the university Graduate College.